rossta/rossta.github.com/source/blog/2020-07-20-why-doesnt-webpacker-use-my-test-config-when-i-run-rails-tests.html.md

 Webpacker opens the door to JavaScript unit test runners that can run in a Node.js process instead of a real browser (typically for speed).
 Jest, for example, [executes tests against a "browser-like" environment called jsdom by default](https://jestjs.io/docs/en/configuration#testenvironment-string).
 To support these node.js test runners, Webpacker's [default Babel config targets the node.js runtime instead of a browser when `NODE_ENV=test`](https://github.com/rails/webpacker/blob/bf278f9787704ed0f78038ad7d36c008abc2edfd/lib/install/config/babel.config.js#L20-L27); this means Babel will transform your nice ES6+ syntax into JavaScript your current node version will understand assuming you set `NODE_ENV=test` for running your JavaScript unit tests.

+### What this means for your application

 You can see the potential problem then if you explicitly set `NODE_ENV=test` for your Rails system and integration tests without considering your Babel config; compiling your JavaScript for the Node.js runtime and loading in the browser may lead to some surprising issues.
 You can, of course, override this behavior if you really want; at least with this introduction provides some awareness of what you'd be getting yourself into.

-### The more you know

 You can [setup Jest to compile your JavaScript through your webpack configuration](https://jestjs.io/docs/en/webpack).
-If you follow the [general setup instructions for Jest](https://jestjs.io/docs/en/getting-started), it's possible to integrate to run your unit tests without webpack at all... meaning your test webpack config, specified by `config/webpack/test.js`, is useless.
+If you follow the [general setup instructions for Jest](https://jestjs.io/docs/en/getting-started), it's possible to integrate to run your unit tests without webpack at all.
 Other test runners like [karma](https://karma-runner.github.io/latest/index.html) offer similar options for running with or without webpack.

+All this to say: your webpack test config, i.e. `config/webpack/test.js`, is essentially useless unless your application:

+a. uses a Node.js test runner for JavaScript unit test AND configure it to use your webpack config
+a. overrides the defaults so that the test config is loaded in your Rails tests (just be sure to change Babel behavior)

+### What about webpacker.yml?

 Also, as I've described previously in [Understanding webpacker.yml](/blog/how-to-use-webpacker-yml.html), Webpacker provides a webpack configuration while merging settings declared in `config/webpacker.yml` from YAML to JavaScript.
 This file contains settings for production, development, and test environments as do most Rails-y YAML files.
 Unlike the webpack config, webpacker.yml settings are determined by the current RAILS_ENV.